jaegertracing/documentation/content/docs/next-release/operator.md

 ```
 <1> Number of Elasticsearch nodes.
 For high availability use at least 3 nodes.
 Do not use 2 nodes as "split brain" problem can happen.

 <2> Storage configuration.
 In this case AWS `gp2` with `5Gi` size.
 When omitted `emptyDir` is used.
 Elasticsearch operator provisions `PersistentVolumeClaim` and `PersistentVolume` which are not removed with Jaeger instance.
-The same volumes can be mounted if Jaeger with the same name is crated in the same namespace.
+The same volumes can be mounted if Jaeger with the same name and namespace is crated.

 <3> Resources for Elasticsearch nodes.
 In this case `2Gi` which is not suitable for production ready cluster.
 Refer to Elasticsearch documentation for memory recommendations.